KaloyanKaludov/Element/README.md

 can also be ran in REPL mode.
 Project files are provided for Visual Studio on Windows and for the Codelite IDE for Linux.
 No makefile because I am lazy.

+### Features

+- Integer, Floating point, Boolean, String, Array and Object primitives.
+- Functions, Closures.
+- Block scopes.
+- Standard flow control with if, while, for expressions.
+- Everything is an expression and everything returns a value.
+- Prototype-based OOP.
+- REPL mode.

 ### Further development